-Since October 2015, a consolidated class action lawsuit has been pending against the Company in the United States District Court for the Southern District of New York, alleging violations of the U.S. securities laws in connection with the subject matter of the investigations of the payments described above.
-The complaint alleges that certain statements made by the Company, principally in the Company's SEC filings and press releases, were materially false and/or misleading in violation of Section 10(b) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder.
+In October 2015, a consolidated class action lawsuit was brought against the Company in the United States District Court for the Southern District of New York, alleging violations of the U.S. securities laws in connection with the subject matter of the investigations of the payments described above.
+The complaint alleged that certain statements made by the Company, principally in the Company's SEC filings and press releases, were materially false and/or misleading in violation of Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder.
 Specifically, the complaint challenges certain of the Company's statements concerning its compliance with applicable laws and regulations; the effectiveness of its internal controls; its adoption of a code of ethics consistent with SEC requirements; its revenues and taxes owed; and its compliance with applicable accounting standards.
-The complaint also alleges that the Company made inadequate disclosures concerning the status of the Corfo litigation described below.
-The lead plaintiff seeks damages of an undetermined amount to recover the economic losses allegedly suffered by the class as a result of the challenged statements.
+The complaint also alleged that the Company made inadequate disclosures concerning the status of the Corfo litigation described below.
+The lead plaintiff sought damages of an undetermined amount to recover the economic losses allegedly suffered by the class as a result of the challenged statements.

-On January 10, 2018, the lead plaintiff filed a motion to certify a class consisting of all persons who purchased SQM ADSs between June 30, 2010 and March 18, 2015, and such motion remains pending before the court.
+On January 10, 2018, the lead plaintiff filed a motion to certify a class consisting of all persons who purchased SQM ADSs between June 30, 2010 and March 18, 2015.